Steveris/steveris.github.io/glossary.md

 The international binding agreement between humanity and the majority of non-human Courts, Alliances, Factions, Covens, and groups.
 This Treaty requires mutual secrecy, controlled integration, and non-aggression.
 Violations are to be reported immediately.

 ### Veil Incident:
 Any event in which civilians are exposed to an Element or anomalous activity.
-Requires immediate response, memory suppression, misinformation deployment, and containment.
+Requires immediate response, cognitive suppression measures, misinformation deployment, and containment.